-Join Dave Schultze for an in-depth discussion in this video Strategies for materials, part of Architectural Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Strategies for materials, part of Rhino and V-Ray: Architectural Rendering.

 - In this video, we'll review a few key strategies of mine on how to find and use materials for best results in your scenes.
 These are all pretty simple tips when you're preparing your 3-D file for materials and rendering.
 Let's jump ahead and take a sneak peek at what the rendering with look like with all the final materials on.
 I've got this pre-rendered here, so you can see we still don't have trees or people yet.
 Those are coming later, but this rendering does include all of the materials in the entire scene.
 Let's go ahead and close it for now.
 I'll sort of switch over to the perspective view by double-clicking on the viewport tab.

 The key number one is the level of detail required is surprisingly low.
 For example, it's pretty sloppy in the areas you don't see.
 This is the underneath section.
 We can zoom around here, so a lot of the shapes are pretty simple forms.
 Now, the reason we can get by with this is the environment is extremely dynamic, and a lot of tiny edge details are completely lost.
 The point I want to make is a strong design with really good lighting can rescue an occasional bad materials.